KaviHShah/Intro-to-Python/materials/11-working-with-files.md

 :::

 Working with files is simple in python.
-Many packages have their own built in file reading and writing functions including for example pandas which we will look at next.
+Many packages have their own built in file reading and writing functions including for example 'pandas' which we will look at next.
 Here we use the built-in `open` function.

 ## Working Directory